 GASB established criteria for determining which component units should be considered part of the Village of Simsboro, Louisiana for financial reporting purposes.
 The basic criterion for including a potential component unit within the reporting entity is accountability.
-The GASB has set for criteria to be considered in determining financial accountability.
-These criterion includes:
+The GASB has a set of criteria to be considered in determining financial accountability.
+This criterion includes: